Mundadugu

-It is remade in Hindi language in 1984 as Maqsad.
+In 1984, it was remade in Hindi as Maqsad.

 Plot

 Gummadi and Sivakrishna are brothers.
-Sivakrishna is a socialist and wants to spend the property for the poor, whereas Gummadi is a very selfish man.
+Sivakrishna is a socialist and wants to dedicate the property to the poor, whereas Gummadi is a very selfish man.
 Their differences lead to the death of Sivakrishna as planned by Raogopal Rao, Allu and Chalapati Rao.
-Chakravarthi (Sobhan Babu) is the son of Gummadi and Tilak (Krishna) is the son of Sivakrishna.
-Tilak joins as a worker in the company of Gummadi.
-Jaya Prada is the niece of Gummadi and she falls in love with Tilak.
-Chakravarthi loves Sridevi, daughter of a teacher in their company.
+Chakravarthi (Sobhan Babu) is the son of Gummadi and Tilak (Krishna) the son of Sivakrishna.
+Tilak joins Gummadi's company as a worker.
+Rani (Jaya Prada) is the niece of Gummadi and she falls in love with Tilak.
+Chakravarthi loves Bharti (Sridevi), daughter of a teacher in their company.
 The villains have issues with Tilak.
 The resulting conflict between Chakravarthi and Tilak finally leads to the revelation of their relationship and a happy ending.